diresh-shrestha/diresh.io/content/blog/books-ill-read-in-2021.md

 One of my resolutions this year is to read at least 25 books and to really solidify the plan and keep myself accountable, I decided to plan out all the books I am going to read.
 I have added books that have been sitting in my online library collecting digital dust, books that I recently discovered, and books that are yet to be released.
 They are divided into 5 categories which are Science Fiction, Nonfiction, Fiction, Self-help, and Philosophy with 5 books in each category for a wide range of topics and variety.

 Also, recently I have been interested in learning philosophy and since Socrates never wrote anything down, I couldn't think of a better place to start than Plato and some of his essential works.
 Plato wrote a total of 27 treatises (that we know of), and I have listed 5 of them under the philosophy category that I would like to read this year.
-So, without further ado, here are the list of books I will be reading this year.
+So, without further ado, here is the list of books I will be reading this year.

 ## Science Fiction